 - Knead while adding the rest of the flour by tablespoons until the dough is shiny, slightly sticky but it’s easy to separate it from the counter.
 It takes a few minutes to start coming together.
 You should knead for 8-10 minutes.

-- Put the dough in an oiled or buttered large bowl and turn it onto itself so the whole surface is greased.
+- Put the dough in an oiled or buttered large bowl (the dough should be able to double comfortably) and turn it onto itself so the whole surface is greased.

 - Cover with plastic wrap and let rise in a draft-free warm place until doubled, 45 minutes to 1 hour, depending on the temperature of the place.
-Alternatively, you can now refrigerate it for 8 hours.
-Once you're ready to shape, take it out of the fridge and wait 15 minutes or so, it depends on how warm your space is.
-Don't wait too much since the cold dough is much easier to shape.
+Alternatively, you can refrigerate it for 8 hours.
+Once you're ready to shape it, take it out of the fridge and wait 15 minutes or so, it depends on how warm your space is.
+Don't wait too long since the cold dough is much easier to shape.

 - Have ready a buttered or parchment-lined baking sheet.

-- When ready to braid, gently punch the dough down and turn it onto the counter or similar surface cut the dough in 3 parts and make them into ropes.
+- When ready to braid, gently punch the dough down and turn it onto the counter or similar surface.
+Cut the dough into 3 parts and make them into ropes.

-- Put three ends together pinching them down and braid them.
+- Put three ends together, pinch them down and braid them.
 Then join the ends to make a wrath.
+Or make 2 braided logs, not a wreath.

-- Transfer the braid to the pan. cover with a clean kitchen towel and let rise 30 minutes or so, until slightly puffed.
+- Transfer the braid to the pan.
+Cover with a clean kitchen towel and let rise for about 30 minutes, until slightly puffed.

-- Mix the egg and milk and brush the surface with it.
-Sprinkle with pearl sugar if you want, and sliced almonds.
+- Mix 1 egg and 1 tablespoon milk and brush the surface of the bread.
+Sprinkle with pearl sugar if you want, and ¼ cup sliced almonds.

 - Let cool on a wire rack.